ericpfisher/LCO-Old/README.md

 • Truncate older entries (thinking two months...)

-• Change labels to icons for easier recognition, e.g. replace "Mac" with an Apple logo

 • Make rewrite rules...pending UI changes (if the UI overhaul is too great, might not need to use a Rewrite engine)

 • Advanced search (?)